Stuwert/blog/src/posts/how-to-leave-well.md

 - Things You Need to Come to Terms With
 - Things To Finish As You Leave

+The thing I want to re-iterate is this dichotomy is what makes it hard to understand how to leave a team well.
+The things that your emotions will push you to do are not aligned with the things that will help support your teammates in the best possible way.
+Coming to terms with the challenges will help you leave a more lasting impact, and make it more likely that they appreciate the work you did and how you left.

 ## Things to Come to Terms With

 ### You Just Have Like… Way Less Time Than You Think You Do